kanchan-dhamane/kubevela/design/vela-core/definition-versioning.md

 #### ComponentDefinition
 - Add a new CRD API version `v2Beta1`.
   - `spec.versions` will be an array of all available/supported Component versions.
-  - `status` for the Component will be modified to store the version metadata.
+  - `status` for the Component will be modified to store the version's metadata.
 - New Component versions and Revisions will be required for all `spec` changes.

 #### DefintionRevision:
 - We are planning to keep the syntax for referring to a version of a Component in an Application.
-- `v2Beta1` Components will only be referable by the `DefinitionRevision` version and not the Revision.
+- `v2Beta1` Components will only be referable by the version and not the Revision.
 The Component version will continue to be appended to the `DefinitionRevision` Name.

 #### Application:
 - Update the Component version parsing for `v2Beta1` Components, to allow for auto upgrades.